Hello all fans of history and Hetalia!

 Please submit to the correct folder.
 Otherwise it will be rejected.
 We want you to pay close attention to the type of historical information your deviation is providing.
 Besides, it will save us the pain of moving deviations around.
 Just put it in the right folder and it'll make everyone's life easier.

-We love to see the process of your work, but we would prefer to have the final piece of art in our galleries.
+We love to see the process of your work, and we sure are glad to hear that you will be working on a historical Hetalia project, but we prefer to have the final piece of art in our galleries.

 We do not accept alternative history pieces, recent events art, or speculative fiction/future stories.